MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/devops-lessons-outcomes.md

 Understanding and learning what is Feature Flag, and how to track Deployments to Production using Rings.
 What is Hypothesis-Driven Development, and how to implement it?
 How using Feature Flag and Deployment Rings may improve Release.

+**Note: You can find more details about this module demos on demos/labs page.**

 **[⬆ back to top](#advanced-introduction-to-devops)**

 ## Module 13: Overview of SRE and Monitoring Practices